-Previously, Maria oversaw political, national, and business coverage for NPR.org.
+Previously, Godoy oversaw political, national, and business coverage for NPR.org.
 Her work as part of NPR’s reporting teams has been recognized with several awards, including two prestigious Alfred I. DuPont-Columbia University Silver Batons: one for coverage of the role of race in the 2008 presidential election, and another for a series about the sexual abuse of Native American women.
 The latter series was also awarded the Columbia Journalism School’s Dart Award for excellence in reporting on trauma, and a Gracie Award.

-Maria was a 2008 Ethics fellow at the Poynter Institute.
+Godoy was a 2008 Ethics fellow at the Poynter Institute.
 She joined NPR in 2003 as a digital news editor.

 Born in Guatemala, Godoy now lives in the suburbs of Washington, DC, with her husband and two kids.
 She’s a sucker for puns (and has won a couple of awards for her punning headlines).